 INTRODUCTION

-Following discussions within the Association of the Nordic Power Traders (Nordisk Krafthandlerforening) (the “NPTA”) and a number of major energy groups trading Nordic power, representatives of about a dozen companies and the NPTA met in the Stockholm offices of Skandinaviska Enskilda Banken (SEB) on May 27, 1999.
-At this meeting, the need to introduce new financial trading documentation for the Nordic over-the-counter power market was discussed.
-It was agreed that Enron, SEB, Eastern, National Power, Statkraft and Sydkraft should form an ad hoc working group with the objective of preparing a new English-language financial master agreement for the trading in financial Nordic power.
-The attached draft Financial Energy Master Agreement (the “Master Agreement”) and the draft forms of Confirmation (collectively with the Master Agreement the “Documentation”) are the result of the working group's efforts so far.
+Following discussions within the Association of Nordic Electricity Traders (Nordisk Krafthandlerforening) (the “NPTA”) and a number of major energy groups trading Nordic power, representatives of about a dozen companies and the NPTA met in the Stockholm offices of Skandinaviska Enskilda Banken (SEB) on 27 May 1999.
+At the meeting, the need to introduce new financial trading documentation for the Nordic over-the-counter power market was discussed.
+It was agreed that Enron, SEB, Eastern, National Power, Statkraft and Sydkraft should form an ad hoc working group with the objective of preparing a new English-language master agreement for the trading in financial Nordic power.
+The attached draft Financial Energy Master Agreement (the “Master Agreement”) and the draft forms of Confirmation (collectively with the Master Agreement, the “Documentation”) are the result of the working group's efforts so far.
 Below follows a summary of the general structure and selected features of the Documentation.
 All terms capitalised in this General Description shall have the same meaning as in the Master Agreement unless the context requires otherwise.
 It should be emphasised, however, that this General Description does not purport and should not be considered to be a guide to or explanation of all relevant issues or considerations to which the Documentation may give rise.
-The working group and its members assume no responsibility for any use to which the Documentation or any provision contained therein may be put and parties should consult with their own legal advisers and any other counsel as they deem appropriate before using the Documentation
+The aforesaid working group and its members assume no responsibility for any use to which the Documentation or any provision contained therein may be put and parties should consult with their own legal advisers and any other counsel as they deem appropriate before using the Documentation.

 MASTER AGREEMENT